-- The plumber files documents with your local buildings department and Con Edison before beginning repairs.
-When the repairs are complete, the plumber notifies the buildings department.
+2. The plumber files documents with your local buildings department and Con Edison before beginning repairs.
+The plumber then completes the repairs.

-- The buildings department reviews the case and approves.
+3. The plumber notifies the buildings department, which reviews the case.
 This may involve an onsite inspection by the local plumbing inspector.

-- Con Edison typically restores your gas service in two steps – a visual inspection and a leak test.
-After the plumber’s repair work passes our visual inspection, we’ll schedule a leak test.
+5. Con Edison restores your gas in two steps—after the plumber’s repair work passes our visual inspection, we’ll schedule a leak test.